2021 Annual Salary, Salary Range, and Highest Paying States

 Mental Health Social Workers assess and treat individuals with mental, emotional, or substance abuse problems, including abuse of alcohol, tobacco, and/or other drugs.
 Activities may include individual and group therapy, crisis intervention, case management, client advocacy, prevention, and education.

 Entry-level Mental Health and Substance Abuse Social Workers with little to no experience can expect to make anywhere between $30,770 to $37,220 per year or $15 to $18 per hour.
 Similar to any other job, their salary will increase as they gain experience.

 We wanted to make it easy for our readers to compare the salary of Mental Health and Substance Abuse Social Workers to all the other careers out there.
 So we created Salary Rank.
 We compared the salary of all careers then we gave them a rank of A, B, C, or D depending on where their average salary sit in comparison to other careers.

 |Senior (Top 25%)||$31||$65,210|

 |No experience (Bottom 10%)||$15||$30,770|

 Another simple way to increase your salary as a Mental Health and Substance Abuse Social Worker is to move to a higher paying state.
 However moving to a higher paying state like NJ doesn’t guarantee that you will make more because the expenses at NJ might be much higher than where you are currently living at right now.

-According to BLS, the highest paid Mental Health Social Workers are in the states of NJ, DC, HI, CT and NY.
+According to BLS, the highest paid Mental Health Social Workers are in the states of NJ, DC, CA, CT and RI.